tnebooks/12th-physics/content.en/docs/current-electricity/_index.md

 > We will make electricity so cheap that only the rich will burn candles - Thomas A. Edison

-Based on the provided file, image_8053a4.png, here is the transcribed text formatted in Markdown:

 ##  LEARNING OBJECTIVES